 GABA or gamma-aminobutyric acid is a chemical which helps relax the mind and prepare it for sleep.

 2. Gut bacteria influence anxiety and depression.

-Stephen Collins, the scientist from McMaster University in Hamilton, Ontario discovered that bacteria lactobacillus and bifidobacterium could reduce anxiety -like behavior in mice.
+Stephen Collins, a scientist from McMaster University in Hamilton, Ontario, discovered that bacteria lactobacillus and bifidobacterium could reduce anxiety-like behavior in mice.

 Human beings carry these strains of bacteria in their guts too.

 3. Gut bacteria may produce neuroactive chemical such as butyrate.
 The butyrate associated with reducing anxiety and depression.

 4. John Cryan, the neuroscientist from University College of Cork in Ireland, points out that some of the gut bacteria can activate the vagus nerve.

 The vagus nerve is the main line of communication between the gut and the brain